noaa-oar-arl/monet/docs/why-monet.rst

 --------

 Retrieving, loading, and combining data and putting into a common format is the core of MONET.
-MONET uses the Pandas_ and xarray_ data formats for data analysis.
+MONET uses the pandas_ and xarray_ data formats for data analysis.

-- Open point observations in a common format.
-Pandas_ excels at working with tabular data or point measurements.
+- Open point observations in a common format.  pandas_ excels at working with tabular data or point measurements.
   It is used for time series analysis and statistical measures.
 - Open model and satellite data in a common format.  xarray_ is used when N-dimensional arrays are needed.
 - Retrieving observational datasets for given time and space.